Bubba Thompson Player Props: Rangers vs. Athletics

 Bubba Thompson At The Plate

-- In three of 10 games this year, Thompson has picked up at least one hit, including one game with multiple hits.

-- He has not hit a long ball in his 10 games this season.

-- Thompson has picked up an RBI in two games this year, with multiple runs batted in once.
+- Thompson has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored at least once three times this season (30.0%), including one multi-run game.
+- He has scored at least one run three times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.